 In this roundup, we have called on some other blogging families for their experiences of what to take!
 We would love to hear your thoughts on what is necessary when traveling with a baby (drop your ideas in the comments).

 As babies and toddlers come with a lot of paraphernalia.
 Deciding which ones to take is always a first step in the travel packing planning for us.

 Baby Carrier Or Sling

-It does depend on the age of your baby and your activities.
-We also carry a baby trekking pack at times, but this is something we take on every trip.
+It does depend on the age of your baby and your planned activities.
+This is something we don’t take on every trip.
 It gives you the ability to go hands-free and keep your child contained.
-Not convinced this article further elaborates the Benefits of Baby Wearing.
+Not convinced this article further elaborates on the Benefits of Baby Wearing.

 Baby Car Seat